arielgee/Sage-Like/.misc/tasks.md

 * select some item right after creation => NO(?)
 * after toolbar click move focus to selected item, if any => same as above; NO(?)
 * a lot of sub folders in the tree view will fuck up the UI
-* check why list status bar is bold

 * check why in openPropertiesView() there is m_objTreeFeedsData.exist() and m_objTreeFeedsData.set()

-* check why feeds from telecomnews (מבזקים על סדר היום) marked as not visited (bold) when thay were
+* check why feeds from telecomnews (מבזקים על סדר היום) marked as not visited (bold) when thay were.
+SEE NEXT
   * if date is missing the Z then convert to XML date format and appen 'Z' at the end ??????

 * delete feed with the keyboard delete key?????
-* toolbar buttons on mousedown instead of click
-* list not empty in discovery view or many 'still loading' rows /???
-* lastChecked is redundent in TreeFeedsData